Man jumps in Yampa River to flee from ICE agents amid local searches

 - If you are driving and are pulled over, the officer can require you to show your license, vehicle registration and proof of insurance, but you don’t have to answer questions about your immigration status.

 - Customs officers can ask about your immigration status when entering or leaving the country.
 If you are a lawful permanent resident (LPR) who has maintained your status, you only have to answer questions establishing your identity and permanent residency.
-Refusal to answer other questions will likely cause delay, but officials may not deny you entry into the United States for failure to answer other questions.
-If you are a non-citizen visa holder, you may be denied entry into the U.S. if you refuse to answer officers’ questions.
+Refusal to answer other questions will likely cause delay, but officials may not deny you entry into the U.S. for failure to answer other questions.
+If you are a noncitizen visa holder, you may be denied entry into the U.S. if you refuse to answer officers’ questions.

 Source: The American Civil Liberties Union